 The Valle Verzasca trip is one of the oldest and most recognized Franklin traditions.
 As a culmination to Orientation and the first steps of their time as Franklin students, new students and Orientation Mentors hike and picnic in the Swiss Alps, passing waterfalls and breathtaking views of nearby mountain villages.
 After the hike, students gather at the "Ponte dei Salti" bridge - which is also depicted in the Franklin crest.
 The bravest of the new students jump into the ice-cold water, which is sourced from glaciers high above.

-Franklin Visits Romandie takes students through several locations in the French-speaking part of the Switzerland.
-On this bus trip, students visit a few of the most beautiful and memorable parts of the country!
+Franklin Visits Romandie takes students through several locations in the French-speaking part of Switzerland.
+On this budget-friendly bus trip, students get a unique chance to visit world famous historical, cultural and political locations in Lausanne, Geneva and Bern.
+Great sites and delicious food in one of the most beautiful parts of the country.

 The Holi Festival of Colors is a student favorite.
 The tradition was started by a Franklin student who was feeling nostalgic for the festival from back home, and worked with his friends and the Student Government Association to bring Holi to Franklin.
 Now this special event happens in April and is a great chance for students to come together, celebrate the festival, and enjoy a picnic before finals begin.